 - 3 1/4 cups of water

-- 1 lb pickling lime (optional; called kir/gir by Armenians, and cal in Mexican groceries)
+- 1 pound pickling lime (optional—it's called kir/gir by Armenians and cal in Mexican groceries)

 This will be probably the most difficult part of the process.
 If you're fortunate to have your own black walnut tree, or access to one, then pick them when they're green, sometime in June—the earlier the better.
 The size of the green walnut should be between a very large olive and a very small egg.
 If you harvest before the hard inner shell develops, you should be able to cut each in half very easily, and it should be a light green and white inside.

 If you don't have access to a walnut tree, then go to a local farmer's market and find a nut purveyor.
 Ask them if you could buy some green walnuts; you'll probably have to make a special order since they might not have them on hand.
 You could also try calling around at some pick-your-own nut farms and see if you're able to harvest the walnut trees a bit earlier than their typical season, which is later in the summer.

 As a final resort, try contacting a nut company (like Mt Lassen Farms in California) that sells green walnuts by mail order.
 Again, timing is key: you'll want to order your green walnuts at the end of May or very early June at the latest.
 (Note to those in the Southern Hemisphere: you'll want to pick your walnuts in December.)

 For the next step, you'll need gloves: rubber kitchen gloves are just fine, although latex gloves will probably afford you more flexibility and comfort.
 Green walnuts, when cut open, leak a clear, colorless liquid which will very rapidly turn a dark, coffee-colored brown and which will stain your fingers in a way that takes a couple weeks of relentless scrubbing to get off!

 - So, don your gloves, and use a potato peeler to take off the skin.
 You can also cut off any woody stem bit at the ends, too.